-- Subordination requirements differ across types of institutions.
+53 Subordination requirements differ across types of institutions.
 The amount a resolution entity is required to hold in own funds and subordinated liabilities depends on the entity's regulatory classification, and, in particular, whether the SRB has identified NCWO risk for these banks.
-Resources eligible for meeting the internal MREL for non-resolution entities must be fully subordinated(53). - 54 The Banking Package has significantly amended the way subordination requirements are determined for various types of banks, and especially for larger, more systemic
+Resources eligible for meeting the internal MREL for non-resolution entities must be fully subordinated(55).

-(49) Article 27(3) and (5) SRMR.
+^{(&}lt;sup>51) Article 27(3) and (5) SRMR.

-^(%) Article 15(1)(g) SRMR.
+(52) Article 15(1)(g) SRMR.
 The NCWO condition can be breached even though total losses are typically larger under insolvency than under resolution because the distribution of losses depends on the approach taken.
 For example, insolvency may allow holders of bail-in-able senior debt to share losses with holders of non-bail-in-able senior debt.
 That may be superior for the former if the value of shares they receive in resolution is very low.
 Annex II provides an illustration.

-(51) Article 72b(3) and (4) CRR.
+(53) Article 72b(3) and (4) CRR.

-(52) Article 12c(5) SRMR
+^{(&}lt;sup>54) Article 12c(5) SRMR.

-(53) See eligibility criteria in Article 12g SRMR and Article 92b CRR (internal TLAC).
+$^{(^{\}rm 55})~$ See eligibility criteria in Article 12g SRMR and 92b CRR (internal TLAC).

-banks.
-The new framework establishes minimum subordination requirements for G-Slls(54), Top-Tier Banks(55), and Other Pillar 1 Banks(56).
-The minimum level of subordination for these banks is composed of:

-- (i) Pillar 1 subordinated MREL requirements, calibrated at 18% TREA (plus CBR(57))/6.75% LRE(58) for G-SIIs, or 13.5% TREA (plus CBR)/ 5% LRE for Top Tier Banks and Other Pillar 1 Banks(59); and - (ii) any additional subordination set by the resolution authority, equal to a level of 8% TLOF(60).
-Note: This level may be decreased or increased by the resolution authority, subject to a cap(61) and a floor(62). - In line with Article 12c(5) SRMR, the SRB may set subordination requirements for resolution entities of banks that do not qualify as G-SIIs, Top Tier Banks and Other Pillar 1 Banks, based on a case-by-case assessment of NCWO risk.
-The subordination requirement is to be set at a level calibrated so as to eliminate NCWO risk, based on a comparison of projected losses under resolution and insolvency for relevant claimants.
+- 54 The Banking Package has significantly amended the way subordination requirements are determined for various types of banks, and especially for larger, more systemic banks.
+The framework establishes minimum subordination requirements for G-SIIs(56), Top-Tier Banks(57), and Other Pillar 1 Banks(58).
+The minimum level of subordination for these banks is composed of: - Pillar 1 subordinated MREL requirements, calibrated at 18% TREA (plus CBR(59))/6.75% LRE(60) for G-SIIs, or 13.5% TREA (plus CBR)/ 5% LRE for Top Tier Banks and Other Pillar 1 Banks(61); and - (ii) any additional subordination set by the resolution authority, equal to a level of 8% TLOF(62).
+Note: this level may be increased or decreased by the resolution authority under conditions described below, subject to a cap(63) and a floor(64). - 55 In line with Article 12c(5) SRMR, the SRB may set subordination requirements for resolution entities of banks that do not qualify as G-SIIs, Top Tier Banks and Other Pillar 1 Banks, based on a case-by-case assessment of NCWO risk.
+The subordination requirement is to be set at a level calibrated for each bank so as to eliminate potential NCWO risks.
 The assessment is subject to the conditions of Article 12c(9) SRMR.
-The level of subordination is limited to the higher of (i) 8% of total liabilities and own funds; and (ii) the so-called "prudential formula" (2x Supervisory Pillar 1 + 2x Supervisory Pillar 2 + CBR).
+The level of subordination is limited to the higher of (i) 8% of total liabilities and own funds; and (ii) the so-called 'prudential formula' (2x Supervisory Pillar 1 + 2x Supervisory Pillar 2 + CBR).

 3.2.
-Provisions for resolution entities subject to a Pillar 1 subordinated MREL requirement
+Provisions for Pillar 1 Banks